-2State-dependent pricing (see Mikhail Golosov and Lucas 2007) would weaken the long-run relationship, as price rigidities would no longer be binding at high inflation.
+2State-dependent pricing (see Mikhail Golosov and Robert E. Lucas 2007) would weaken the long-run relationship, as price rigidities would no longer be binding at high inflation.

-3Otherwise, inflation would induce firms to set a high markup to protect future profits, and would create costly price dispersion (see Aubhik Khan, Robert G. King, and Alexander L. Wolman 2003; Stephanie Schmitt-Grohe and Martin Uribe 2009).
+3Because inflation would induce firms to set a high markup to protect future profits, and would create costly price dispersion (see Aubhik Khan, Robert G. King and Alexander L. Wolman 2003, and Stephanie Schmitt-Grohe and Martin Uribe 2009).
 See Charles Wyplosz (2001) for an empirical analysis on this topic.

-4Since Keynes, numerous authors (for example, James Tobin 1972 and Akerlof 2007) stressed the importance of such rigidities for the existence of a trade-off between inflation and unemployment.
+4Since Keynes, numerous authors (for example, James Tobin 1972, and George A. Akerlof 2007) stressed their importance for the existence of a trade-off between inflation and unemployment.